Associate Professor in Accounting

 Office: 385 Business Building

-Hal White is an Associate Professor of Accounting at the Smeal College of Business.
-Before joining Smeal, Hal spent six years as an Assistant Professor of Accounting (three years as Ernst & Young Fellow) at the Ross School of Business at the University of Michigan, where he taught in the BBA, MBA, and PhD programs, and was nominated for the 2013-14 Teaching Excellence Award for Full-Time MBA Program.
-Prior to his academic career, Hal worked in public accounting as an auditor, first with Deloitte & Touche LLP, then with Pearce, Beville, Leesburg and Moore LLP.
-Hal is a Certified Public Accountant (inactive).
+Professor White is an Associate Professor of Accounting at the Smeal College of Business.
+Before joining Smeal in 2014, he spent six years at the University of Michigan’s Ross School of Business as an Assistant Professor of Accounting (three years as Ernst &Young Faculty Fellow), where he taught in the BBA, MBA and PhD programs and was nominated for the 2013-14 Teaching Excellence Award for Full-Time MBA Program.
+Professor White earned his PhD from Penn State in 2007.
+While in the PhD program, he taught introductory and intermediate level undergraduate accounting courses, for which he received the Dillwyn P. Paiste, III Award for Excellence in Teaching (Smeal College of Business Award) in 2006 and was nominated for the Ossian R. MacKenzie Doctoral Teaching Award in 2004.
+Before entering academia, Professor White worked in public accounting as an auditor in the late 1990s, first with Deloitte & Touche LLP, then with Pearce, Beville, Leesburg and Moore LLP.
+He is a Certified Public Accountant (inactive).

-Hal's research focuses broadly on corporate disclosure (including financial reporting quality, disclosure externalities, and disclosure regulation) with a focus on corporate finance.
+Professor White's research focuses broadly on corporate disclosure.
+In particular, his research includes assessing the quality of financial reports, disclosure externalities, disclosure regulation, and managerial signaling.
 He also examines the impact of recent innovations in information technology on firm communications.
-Hal's work has been published, or accepted for publication, in several leading academic journals, such as Journal of Accounting Research, Journal of Accounting and Economics, Review of Accounting Studies, The Accounting Review and Journal of Financial Economics, and has been featured in major news outlets, such as the Wall Street Journal, Bloomberg, and the Financial Times.
-Hal serves on the Editorial Board of The Accounting Review and as an ad hoc referee for Journal of Accounting Research, Journal of Accounting and Economics, Management Science and Review of Accounting Studies, among others.
+His work has been published in top-tier academic journals, such as the Journal of Accounting Research, Journal of Accounting and Economics, The Accounting Review, Review of Accounting Studies, and Journal of Financial Economics, and has been featured in major news outlets, such as the Wall Street Journal, Bloomberg, and the Financial Times.
+Professor White has been invited to present his research at some of the world’s leading institutions, such as Harvard, Stanford, Chicago, MIT, Duke, London Business School, and Wharton.
+He serves on the Editorial Board of The Accounting Review and the Journal of Financial Reporting, and serves as an ad hoc reviewer for the Journal of Accounting Research, Journal of Accounting and Economics, Review of Accounting Studies, Contemporary Accounting Research and Management Science, among other journals.

 Corporate disclosure, financial accounting

-Elizabeth Blankespoor, Brian Miller, and Hal White, "Initial evidence on the market impact of the XBRL mandate", Review of Accounting Studies, Forthcoming.
+Elizabeth Blankespoor, Brian Miller, and Hal White, "Initial evidence on the market impact of the XBRL mandate", Review of Accounting Studies, December 2014, pp.1468-1503.

 Theodore Goodman, Monica Neamtiu, Nemit Shroff, and Hal White, "Management forecast quality and capital investment decisions", The Accounting Review, January 2014, pp.331-365.